BawdyAnarchist/quBSD/Future_Development.md

-POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it

 Hardcore Review
 	qb-start ; qb-stop
 		- parallel start_jail calls with error messages
-		- qb-start "all jails have started, but" ...
-It happens in alot of places it shouldnt.
-Should chk_isvm monitor_startstop exec_vm_start (particularly the start and error messages) launch_vm
+		- qb-start - still undecided on how to handle exit after all jails waterfall monitor_startstop exec_vm_start (particularly the start and error messages) launch_vm

+POPUP error messages based on get_info POPUP and whether it's a situation that might warrant it
+	qb-cmd, qb-start, qb-stop, qb-i3-windows, qb-record, qb-stat

 chk_valid_ppt - we can try to change to a ppt device like the guy on the video for GPU passthru